galenlim/hackthebox-htb-writeups/sauna.md

 *Evil-WinRM* PS C:\Users\FSmith\Documents> Invoke-Binary /folder/withbinary/winPEAS.exe
 ```

-It returns a long output, but the default highlighting makes it easy to spot the following.
+It returns a long output, but the default color highlighting makes it easy to spot the following.

 ```
 [+] Looking for AutoLogon credentials(T1012)